Skip to main content

 };

 The original interface is preserved - it has consistency, and it is easy to extend.
-At first it may feel that it is a lot of code for just one simple request - yes, deal with it.
-It may be shorter, but then it is less extendable, and EOT each request is going to have its own special way how to call it.
+At first, it may feel like there is a lot of code for just one simple request - yes, deal with it.
+It may be shorter, but then it is less extendable, and EOT each request is going to have its own special way of calling it.